 In future, it can be transported to another development if needed or dismantled so that each of the individual 18 condensing boilers can be used elsewhere.
 It is also expected to deliver significant savings for the social housing provider and its residents, with the annual energy bill set to drop by nearly 40%.

-Phil Negus, Commercial Technical Manager at Bosch Commercial and Industrial
+Pete Mills, Commercial Technical Operations Manager at Bosch Commercial and Industrial.